 The transaction price of \$337.8 million was initially recorded as deferred revenue and is being recognized as revenue as the performance obligation is satisfied.
 The Company recognizes revenue using the cost-to-cost method, which it believes best depicts the transfer of control to the customer over time.
 Under the cost-to-cost method, the extent of progress towards completion is measured based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the identified performance obligation.
 Under this method, revenue is recorded as a percentage of the estimated transaction price based on the extent of progress towards completion.
-As of December 31, 2022, the potential research, development and regulatory milestone payments that the Company is eligible to receive were excluded from the transaction price as they were fully constrained by uncertain events.
-The Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price.
-Any additions to the transaction price would be reflected in the period as a cumulative revenue catch-up based on the ratio of costs incurred to the total estimated costs expected applied to the revised transaction price.
+As of December 31, 2022, the potential research, development and regulatory milestone payments that the Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price.
+Any additions to the total estimated costs expected applied to the revised transaction price.
 Sales-based royalties and milestone payments, which predominantly relate to the license, will be recognized if and when the related sales occur.

 As of December 31, 2022, the aggregate amount of the transaction price related to the unsatisfied portion of the performance obligation was \$319.8 million, which is expected to be recognized as revenue through 2029 or beyond depending on the timing of certain clinical development activities.
 The Company does not expect collaboration revenue to be recognized evenly over this period as it will be recognized on a percentage of completion basis (using cost-to-cost method) as the Company performs the research and development activities and participates on the joint steering committee and subcommittees, which will likely vary from period to period.
-In estimating the total costs to satisfy its single performance obligation pursuant to the Lilly Collaboration Agreement, the Company is required to make significant estimates including an estimate of the number of target substitutions Lilly may elect to make and the expected time and expected costs to fulfill the performance obligation.
-The cumulative effect of revisions to the total estimated costs to complete the Company's single performance obligation will be recorded in the period in which the changes are identified, and amounts can be reasonably estimated.
+In estimating the total costs to satisfy its single performance obligation pursuant to the Lilly Collaboration Agreement, the Company is required to make significant estimates including an estimate of the number of target substitutions Lilly may elect to make and the expected time and expected costs to fulfill the performance obligation will be recorded in the period in which the changes are identified, and amounts can be reasonably estimated.
 While such revisions will have no impact on the Company's cash flows, a significant change in these assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods and the classification of deferred revenue between short-term and long-term.